 I came up with this recipe for healthy chocolate quinoa muffins to convince a sworn quinoa sceptic friend that there is much more to quinoa than meets the eye.
 I promised to make quinoa taste like chocolate and here it is.

 These muffins have a light texture yet they make a satisfying morning snack thanks to the fairly generous amount of the quinoa, which is full of protein.
 Low in sugar and fat they make a delicious healthier dessert too!

 All muffin recipes are easy to make and this quinoa chocolate muffin recipe is no exception.
 Combine the dry ingredients and set aside.
 In another bowl combine the milk, quinoa and vanilla.
 Beat the eggs, sugar and oil until fluffy, then combine with the quinoa mixture.
 Lastly pour in the flour mixture and stir until the fry ingredients are no longer visible.

 It is important not to overstir the muffin mixture, once you’ve added the dry ingredients, so the muffins come out of the oven nicely rounded.

 Unless you are using quinoa as a side dish and want to serve it hot I recommend cooking it ahead.
 Once cooled, refrigerate it until you need it (keep it in the fridge for up to 3 days, and add to salads, stuffed pepper recipes, baking etc).
 This will save you lots of time when you are ready to make your healthy chocolate chip muffin recipe.

 I used cacao rather than the more popular cocoa in this chocolate muffin recipe as it’s healthier but if you can’t get it or prefer to use cocoa that’s absolutely fine too.
-(You may like to read my brief explanation of why cacao is healthier than cocoa).
+(Check out this collection of 27 everyday healthy cacao recipes).

 These healthy chocolate muffins are fabulous eaten warm.